‼️ Please use the

 grpc-swift depends on Swift, Xcode, and swift-protobuf.
 We are currently testing with the following versions:

-You may also want to have a look at this presentation for more details on the motivation for this package.
+You may also want to have a look at this presentation for more details on the motivation for switching to SwiftNIO.

 Please get involved!
 See our guidelines for contributing.

-CocoaPods spec linter should be run to ensure that there are no new warnings/errors:
+Run the CocoaPods linter to ensure that there are no new warnings/errors:

 $ pod spec lint SwiftGRPC.podspec